 In terms of flooding within the site, this is found to be contained within the existing streams and channels.
 No buildings, parking, egress routes or roading will be located within any flood extent.
-As confirmed in the Overland Flow Path Memo (Appendix 52.1), the overland flow paths will be channelled within the road network and will avoid habitable areas.
+As confirmed in the Overland Flow Path Memo (Appendix 52.1), ‡the overland flow paths will be channelled within the road network and will avoid habitable areas.

 In terms of off-site flooding effects, there are no major increases in flood risk as a result of the proposed development.
 Post-lodgement flood modelling has been undertaken which identifies an increase in flood depth of 140mm at residential properties on the Ara Hills site.
 Further detail on this is provided within the AVJ Response Memo at Appendix 54.1.
 140mm is considered to be generally imperceptible to pre-development levels and this will not increase the flood risk to habitable floor levels or pedestrian and vehicle egress.
-Therefore, the increase is considered by McKenzie & Co to result in less than minor risk to the neighbouring properties, and no mitigation is considered to be necessary.
+However, there are two locations of minor localised increases in flood levels within neighbouring properties.
+Location A is located upstream of the site (180 Upper Orewa Road) and will see a post development increase of up to 251mm during the 100 year ARI event.
+Location A is within bush land and the run off is contained within the existing channel profile without any spilling anticipated.
+Location E is located downstream of the site (226 Grand Drive) and will see a post development increase of approximately 700mm.
+The flood extent at Location E is contained within the existing channel.
+Therefore, the increase iss at the two locations are considered by McKenzie & Co to result in less than minor risk to the neighbouring properties, and no mitigation is considered to be necessary.